Life in the 1970s

 Crockpots and microwaves became tools of choice in the kitchen and Hamburger Helper emerged as an answer for those too busy to cook.

-Fondue was probably the most "foreign" new fad in kitchens and living rooms across the US.
+Fondue was probably the most "international" new food fad in kitchens and living rooms across the US.

 © 2008 Ruth Coffee